 How Welsh higher rates compare to SDLT and Scottish ADS

-Sessions advising landlords with cross-jurisdictional portfolios need the three regimes side-by-side.
-Each has its own statute, its own rate structure, and its own refund mechanism, but the 36-month replacement window has converged.
+If your portfolio straddles borders, you need the three regimes side by side.
+Each has its own statute, its own rate structure and its own refund mechanism, but the 36-month replacement window has now converged.

 The three regimes are now closer on the replacement-window mechanic and the £40k threshold than they have been since the devolved taxes came in.
 The main divergences remain in the rate-structure architecture (standalone vs flat surcharge vs flat 8%) and the corporate-buyer treatment (Wales applies higher rates band table to companies in full; England has the £500k+ 15% flat rate; Scotland uses ADS).

-• Welsh LTT main residential rates: the £225k nil band and the bands above, applying where no other dwelling is held.
-The main-rates entry page.
+- Welsh LTT main residential rates: the £225k nil band and the bands above, which apply where you hold no other dwelling.

-• Welsh multiple dwellings relief: still available in Wales (unlike SDLT MDR which was abolished 1 June 2024), with the 7 February 2025 subsidiary-dwelling carve-out and the 13 February 2026 minimum-rate floor of 3%.
-MDR can reduce the higher-rates exposure on bulk acquisitions; the companion page covers the interaction.
+- Welsh multiple dwellings relief: still available in Wales (unlike SDLT MDR, which was abolished 1 June 2024), with the 7 February 2025 subsidiary-dwelling carve-out and the 13 February 2026 minimum-rate floor of 3%.
+MDR can cut your higher-rates exposure on bulk acquisitions.

-• Welsh first-time-buyer absence: Wales does not operate a separate FTB regime.
-Cross-border FTBs need to know which jurisdiction the FTB relief actually exists in.
+- Welsh first-time-buyer absence: Wales does not operate a separate FTB regime.
+If you are a cross-border first-time buyer, you need to know which jurisdiction the relief actually exists in.

-• Welsh derelict-property refund: reclassifies severely derelict properties as non-residential, accessing the lower non-residential band table (0% to 6%).
-Useful where a higher-rate transaction can be reframed.
+- Welsh derelict-property refund: reclassifies severely derelict properties as non-residential, accessing the lower non-residential band table (0% to 6%).
+Worth knowing where a higher-rate transaction can be reframed.

-For comparison with the English SDLT additional dwellings surcharge that this page parallels, the SDLT BTL rates and surcharge pillar sits alongside.
-For the refund claim mechanism on the English side, our SDLT 5% surcharge refund claim process page covers the FA 2003 Sch 4ZA refund mechanic in detail.
-For non-UK-resident landlords considering Welsh purchases (where there is no non-resident surcharge), our SDLT non-resident surcharge page explains the English mechanism that does NOT apply in Wales.
+For the English side that this mirrors, our SDLT buy-to-let rates and surcharge guide covers the additional dwellings surcharge, and our SDLT 5% surcharge refund claim process sets out the FA 2003 Sch 4ZA refund mechanic in detail.
+If you are a non-UK-resident buyer eyeing a Welsh purchase (where there is no non-resident surcharge), our SDLT non-resident surcharge guide explains the English charge that does NOT apply in Wales.

 Common mistakes Welsh higher-rate buyers (and their advisers) make